Andrey-Volkovitskiy/python-django-developer-project-52/README.md

 **This is the 4th training project of "Python Developer" course.**

-Django web application for practicing CRUD operations and user permissions using ClassBasedViews, Models and TDD principles.
+Django web application for practicing CRUD operations and user permissions with ClassBasedViews, Models, and high test coverage.
 Extended with REST API.

 Deployed at: https://task-man.up.railway.app/